Dance organ: Instrumentation

 With rhythm being an important part of any dance, dance organs generally have many more percussion instruments than other types of mechanical organs.
 For visual effect in addition to the facade itself there are often complex lighting effects.
 Some instruments have further visual interest provided by displaying automatically operated accordions, visible percussion and occasionally dummy saxophones rigged so that they appear to be playing, but actually the sax sound is made by a rank of reed pipes within the pipework case.

 The pinnacle of the organ builder's craft was exemplified by organs such as the robot band of which seven were built by Decap of Antwerp in the early 1950s.
-Built in Decap's trademark art deco style, each organ featured three highly articulated robots, one of which played percussion, one played a saxophone and the last played a conceptualised and flattened brass instrument (both voiced by hidden pipes).
-The organ also featured the more usual hidden ranks of pipes and a visible accordion.
+Built in Decap's trademark art deco style, each organ featured three highly articulated robots, one of which played percussion, one played a saxophone and the last played a conceptualised and flattened brass instrument.
+Unlike many dance organs, Robot organs usually used a hidden hammond organ played mechanically, rather than musical pipes, for most of the melodic line.
+A visible accordion is also played mechanically, sometimes by one of the robots.
 The robot drummer turned to align his drumsticks with snare drums, cymbal or tempo block as required, his foot playing a hi-hat.
 The other two robots, normally seated, would stand when they were required to perform.
 Their shoulders would rise and fall and their cheeks would puff out as they played to emulate blowing into their instrument.
 In addition, the wind players would tap a foot in time to the beat of the music.
 As a piece de resistance, the two wind players also take a bow at the end of a music roll.